 Snacking often is also a great way to save money, as you will be less likely to eat large meals.

 Know what you are going to ride and when.
 Standing around or walking aimlessly just wastes time and energy.
 Based on strategic information gathered in the planning stages of your vacation, have an idea of what attractions or shows you plan on visiting, and in which order.

 Ideally, these will be clumped together to avoid rushing back and forth across the Park

 Advanced Dining Reservations

-Knowing you have a nice meal and comfortable chair waiting for you after this next ride can be just enough to make it through the long queue.
+Knowing you have a nice meal and a comfortable chair waiting for you after this next ride can be just enough to make it through the long queue.
 Again, wasting time jumping from one restaurant to another, hoping there is a seat available for your group, is not conducive to saving energy.

 When you choose to schedule your meals is also important.
 We prefer to have our larger, sit down meals, in the evening, when everyone is tired.
 Lunch is a quick service meal but dinner is more elaborate.
 We require more calories and a good rest by this point and a character meal can typically last 60-90 minutes.

 Just because everyone is pushing and running around, doesn’t mean you have to as well.
 Go as slow or fast as you are comfortable with.
 The attractions will still be there when you get to where you are going.